-We all knew he was a bit different, in a town where everyone was a bit different, Robert Crane, a nuggetty gold miner with a cheeky grin and battered hat covering an aged and sun-beaten head.
+We all knew he was different, in a town where everyone was different, Robert Crane, a nuggetty gold miner with a cheeky grin and battered hat covering an aged and sun beaten head.

-Life had not been easy for him, born just before WW2, one of eight children.
-He worked hard in his childhood as kids did in those years before the modern advantage of today.
-All the kids had a job to do depending on their age.
-He tells of the time he went on his bike to collect milk from a nearby farm and came a cropper.
-Back home he went and his Dad patched him up, and then sent him back to get the milk.
+Life had not been easy for him, one of eight children.
+He worked hard in his childhood as kids did in those years before all the modern advantages of today.
+Every kid had a job depending on their age.
+His chore was to collect milk on his bike from a nearby farm.
+One day he lost control and ended in a ditch.
+Back home he went, his Dad patched him up, and then sent him back to get the milk.

 Robert had the uncanny ability to sniff out gold, he could look at a seam and predict where the seam would turn or dive.
 This put him in demand as a consultant engineer in many of the mines in the district.
+It was one of the many jobs he performed in this small community.

-It was one Saturday in winter when most of the town was either at the football match on the green or in the pub.
-Robert had just delivered a load of firewood to Mrs Bolger; this was a side business he ran to supplement his income while the mine was not productive.
-The old lady nattered to him for half an hour while waving the money for a load of wood under his nose.
-All Robert could think about was the cold beer on the bar in the pub.
-It was then that he noticed, caught in the hinge of the utilities back gate, a lump of the familiar shiny yellow.
+It was one Saturday afternoon in winter when most of the town was either at the football match on the village green or in the pub.
+Robert had just delivered a load of firewood to Mrs. Bolger; this was a side business he ran to supplement his income while the mine was not financial.
+The old lady nattered to him for half an hour while waving the money for the load of wood under his nose.
+All Robert could think about was the warm fire at the pub.
+It was then that he noticed, a lump of the familiar shiny yellow, caught in the tail gate of the truck.

-Without any flap, he casually freed the nugget from the hinge and slipped it in his back pocket without raising the interest of the old lady.
-After bidding her farewell he climbed into the truck a drove back to the cottage with a little more haste than normal.
+Without any flap he casually freed the nugget from the hinge and slipped it in his back pocket without raising the interest of the old lady.

+After bidding her farewell he climbed into the truck and drove back to the cottage with a little more haste than normal.

 All the time thinking, how did that nugget get onto the back of the truck?
-Was it lodged in the tree he had cut down earlier that week?
+Was it lodged in tree he had cut down earlier that week?
 Was it implanted by some natural event?
 Or was it put in the tree by someone?
-Was it hidden there by bushrangers in the 1860s?
+Was it hidden there by bush rangers in the 1860's?

-Back at his cottage and after a cold beer and more thought, Robert went out to the truck and inspected every inch of the trucks tray.
+Back at his cottage and after more thought, Robert went out to the truck and inspected every inch of the trucks tray.
 Just to be sure he swept the tray clean.

-After a cold roast lamb sandwich, he drove out to the area that on the previous day he had cut and split a load of yellow boxwood for the old lady.
+The early next morning, he drove out to the area where he had gathered the load of yellow box wood for the old lady.

-There was still half the tree splayed on the ground yet un-split.
-Robert liked to give his customers the best wood for burning, cut and split it according to their needs.
-Now old Mrs Bolger had a Kookaburra wood stove that she and her long-dead husband Ernie had bought with their soldier settlement money that had been paid when he was demobilized after the war.
+Half of the tree was splayed on the ground yet un-split.
+Robert liked to give his customers the best wood for burning, cut and split according to their need.
+Now old Mrs. Bolger had a Kookaburra wood stove that she and her long dead husband Ernie had bought with their soldier settlement money that had been paid when he was demobilized after the war.
 So the wood was split small enough to fit in the small front entrance of the stove.

 This tree was like most old trees; hollow in the centre, Robert had pre-cut lengths of the trunk into 20cm pieces.
-For the woodstove, he split the stumps into eighths.
+For the wood stove the he split the stumps into eighths.
 So how did the nuggets get on the truck?
 On inspection of the remaining wood after each remaining stump had been split, no more nuggets where found.
 So how did the nugget get onto the back of the truck?